spoyntersmith/laravel-factory-converter/readme.md

 * Your models are in the `App` namespace (`app` directory)
 * There is no namespace defined in your seeders
 * Your code is PSR-2 (ish) formatted
+* Start without any changes in your repository (make a backup if you don't use version control)

 ## Installation